 You receive multiple small orders from the same PayPal account.

 An order consists of multiple requests for the same item.

 An order has a suspicious shipping address.

-The amount of time you spend on fraud prevention will depend on what you are selling, who your customers are, and the amount of risk you're willing to take.
+The amount of time you spend on fraud prevention will depend on what you sell, who your customers are, and the amount of risk you're willing to take.
 If you sell expensive, in-demand products, your fraud prevention and detection processes are even more critical.

 You're responsible for fraud losses that aren't covered by Seller Protection.
 Opportunistic fraudsters take advantage of businesses that aren’t aware of fraud risks.
 Nobody knows your business as well as you.
 You know your biggest customers and are familiar with their buying patterns.
 No payment processor will ever know these things as well as you, so your involvement in risk management is essential.